Quitch/GW-AI-Overhaul/README.md

   - Bounty mode
   - Land anywhere
   - Sudden death
-- You can give the enemy tougher commander units
 - Option to give yourself more starting neutral systems
 - The AI uses tech card buffs
 - Guaranteed loadout to unlock every war